 - Our insured is not at fault.
 There may be no question about the seriousness of your injuries, but the adjuster may try to pin the blame for the crash on an unrelated third party, such as a hit-and-run driver or a municipality for poor road conditions.
 These delay tactics can be countered with evidence from the scene.

 - Your statements have been inconsistent.
 The adjuster will compare what you said to the police at the scene to what you said to doctors in the ER and what you have said about the accident since.
 If they find any inconsistencies, they will try to deny your claim based on that.
-The sooner your attorney takes over communicating with the involved parties, the less likely you are to make contradictory statements.
+The sooner your attorney takes over-communicating with the involved parties, the less likely you are to make contradictory statements.

 - We have closed your file.
 It can take time to get your bearings after being injured in a crash and getting medical treatment.
 If an adjuster claims that they have closed the file on the accident because 30 days have passed, don’t let this worry you.
 The only deadline that matters is Indiana’s statute of limitations, which is two years from the date of the accident.
 As long as you are filing within two years, your claim is legitimate.

 These excuses are just that—unjustified excuses to deny your claim.
 Keller & Keller lawyers have been ignoring these excuses from insurance companies for over 75 years in Indiana.
 When you call us right away after a car accident, you won’t even have to hear these accusations and excuses.
 We will take make sure your claim is given the respect and attention it deserves.
-If the insurance company fails to take it seriously, we will file a lawsuit on your behalf.
+If the insurance company fails to take it seriously, our Indianapolis car accident lawyer will file a lawsuit on your behalf.
 Call us or fill out our contact form to find out more about how we help victims of Indiana car accidents.